Pareto Optimal Model Selection in Linear Bandits: ANALYSIS FOR SECTION

-In each iteration $i \in [p]$ of \linucbPlus, we apply \smoothCorral as the master algorithm with two smoothed base algorithms: (1) a \linucb algorithm that works with truncated feature representations in $\R^{d_i}$, with possible mis-specifications; and (2) a \ucb algorithm that works only with the set of virtual mixture-arms, if there exists any.
+At each iteration $i \in [p]$ of \linucbPlus, we applying \smoothCorral as the master algorithm with two smoothed base algorithms: (1) a \linucb algorithm that works with truncated feature representations in $\R^{d_i}$, with possible mis-specifications; and (2) a \ucb algorithm that works only with virtual mixture-arms, if there exists any.
 The learning rate of \smoothCorral is always optimally tuned with respect to the \linucb base, i.e., $\eta = 1/\sqrt{d_i \Delta T_i}$.
 Since there are at most $p = O(\log T)$ iterations, we only need to bound the expected regret at each iteration $R_{\Delta T_i}$.
 As before, we use $i_\star \in [p]$ to denote the largest integer such that $d_{i_\star} \geq d_\star$.

 For $i \leq i_\star$, the \linucb base works on a well-specified linear bandit problem.
-Theorem 5.3 in \citet{pacchiano2020model} thus gives the following guarantees:
+Theorem 5.3 in \cite{pacchiano2020model} gives the following guarantees: